jaromaz/MacintoshPi/README.md

 ## Installation

-The project must be installed on a clean *Raspberry Pi OS Lite (Legacy)* or the full version of *Raspberry Pi OS (Legacy)*, but in the latter case you must first switch to command line or set system start to CLI.
+The project must be installed on a clean, full *Raspberry Pi OS (Legacy)* but you must first switch to command line or set system start to CLI.
 *Raspberry Pi OS (Legacy)* can be installed from the *Raspberry Pi Imager* level by selecting: *CHOOSE OS -> Raspberry Pi OS (other) -> Raspberry Pi OS (Legacy)*, *CHOOSE STORAGE -> WRITE*.

 <p align="center"><img src="assets/img/imager.png" width="50%"></p>